openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 PDB file might produce very large forces.
 ::

-    simulation.reporters.append(PDBReporter('output.pdb', 1000))
+    simulation.reporters.append(DCDReporter('output.dcd', 1000))

 This line creates a “reporter” to generate output during the simulation, and adds it to the :class:`Simulation` object’s list of reporters.
-A :class:`PDBReporter` writes structures to a PDB file.
-We specify that the output file should be called :file:`output.pdb`, and that a structure should be written every 1000 time steps.
+A :class:`DCDReporter` writes structures to a DCD file.
+We specify that the output file should be called :file:`output.dcd`, and that a structure should be written every 1000 time steps.
 ::

     simulation.reporters.append(StateDataReporter(stdout, 1000, step=True,